sara-sabr/ITStrategy/_posts/en/2020-07-28-micro-procurment-whats-stopping-us.md

 ***

 The Government of Canada (GC) buys a lot of stuff.
-In 2016, the total spent by the GC on goods and services was ≈$15.9B.
+In 2016, the total spent by the GC on goods and services was ≈$16 billion.
-From an IT point of view, this spending can include big-ticket items like new data centres and new national applications costing tens of millions of dollars, but can also include low dollar value items like paying someone to build a small prototype or a subscription to Survey Monkey.
+From an IT point of view, this spending can include big-ticket items like new data centres and new national applications costing tens of millions of dollars, but can also include low dollar value items like paying someone to build a small prototype or hiring a consultant to complete a gap analysis.

 To ensure that purchasing is working well across the GC, procurement teams are working hard on modernization efforts including the development of an [electronic procurement system](https://buyandsell.gc.ca/initiatives-and-programs/the-electronic-procurement-solution/about), enabling [agile procurement](https://www.tpsgc-pwgsc.gc.ca/app-acq/ma-bb/appagile-proagile-eng.html), [social procurement pilots](https://buyandsell.gc.ca/procurement-data/tender-notice/PW-18-00828087) and [contract language simplification](https://www.tpsgc-pwgsc.gc.ca/app-acq/ma-bb/simpcont-simpcont-eng.html).